cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 > `AppHash: []byte`: arbitrary byte array returned by the application after executing and committing the previous block.
 It serves as the basis to validate any Merkle proofs that come from the ABCI application and represents the state of the actual application rather than the state of the blockchain itself.
 The first block's `block.Header.AppHash` is given by `ResponseInitChain.app_hash`.

-This _implementation detail_ skipped before instructs the application to load from its database the right state of the application, which includes the correct `/store/board`.
+This _implementation detail_ skipped before instructing the application to load from its database the right state of the application, which includes the correct `/store/board`.
 It is important to insist on the fact that the application needs to be able to load a known state at any _point in time_.
 There could have been a crash or a restore of some sort that has desynchronized Tendermint and the application.

 The application should work off the last state it has arrived at in case the header has omitted the `AppHash`, which should never happen.